 This walk follows the beautiful coastline with its many sandy bays to the south of Porto Carras.

-If you have any queries about beautiful Sithonia simply ask us!
+If you have any queries about beautiful Sithonia, just leave a comment below or simply ask us!